SoftUni/Programming-Basics-Book-Java-EN/chapter-00-preface.md

 -->
 ## The story of this book

-The general head of the project for creating the **free programming book for beginners** with an open-source code is **[Dr. Svetlin Nakov](https://nakov.com)**.
+The main driver and project manager for the creation of this **free open-source programming book** are **[Dr. Svetlin Nakov](https://nakov.com)**.
 He is the main ideologist and author of the learning content of the training **course "Programming Basics" in SoftUni**, which was used as the basis of the book.

-Everything started with the mass **free programming basics courses** that have been conducted in the whole country since 2014, when the SoftUni initiative was launched.
-At the beginning these courses had larger range and covered more theory, but in 2016 Dr. Svetlin Nakov completely revised, updated and simplified the whole method of teaching, strongly emphasizing on practice.
+Everything started with the mass **free programming basics courses** that have been conducted in the whole country since 2014 when the SoftUni initiative was launched.
+In the beginning, these courses had a larger range and covered more theory.
+In 2016 Dr. Svetlin Nakov completely reworked, updated, and simplified the whole method of teaching, strongly emphasizing practice.
 This is how the core of the **learning content of this book was created**.

-The free courses at SoftUni for introduction to programming, are probably the most massive trainings ever conducted in South-Eastern Europe.
+The free courses at SoftUni for introduction to programming are probably the most massive trainings ever conducted in South-Eastern Europe.
 Until 2017 the course in programming basics **was held over 150 times, in around 40 Bulgarian towns and cities** in person and multiple times online with over 50 000 participants.
 It was completely natural to write a **book** for the tens of thousands of participants at the SoftUni basic programming course.
 Following the principle of **free software and free knowledge**, Svetlin Nakov led a **team of volunteers** and started this open-source project.
-At first the idea was to create a **free book** for the basics of programming in C# programming language and later to extend the initiative with other similar books in various popular programming languages (like Java, JavaScript and Python).
+At first, the idea was to create a **free book** for the basics of programming in the C# programming language and later extend the initiative with other similar books in various popular programming languages (like Java, JavaScript and Python).
 This book is almost a mirror translation to Java from its original version in C#.

-The project is part of the hard work of the **[Software University Foundation](http://softuni.foundation)** to create and distribute an open learning content to teach software engineers and IT professionals.
+The project is part of the hard work of the **[Software University Foundation](http://softuni.foundation)** to create and distribute open learning content to teach software engineers and IT professionals.

-### Authors Team
+### Authors team

 This book is developed by a broad author's team of **volunteers** who dedicated their time to give away the systematized knowledge and guide you at the start of programming.
 Below is a list of all authors and editors (in alphabetical order.)